7 Ways To Stick With Your New Years Resolutions

 If you’re wanting to eat healthier and lose weight so that you can be healthy and live a long life and be present in your family and friends’ lives.
 That’s a powerful why, and posting that why on your bathroom mirror or even refrigerator can be the motivation you need to keep going when the going gets tough.

-6. Reward yourself!
+6. Reward Yourself

 Maybe buy yourself tickets to a play or enjoy a relaxing evening at home with some lit candles and a good book.
-You know what motivates you best, so make sure to set up some rewards for yourself as you start to move closer toward your goals!
+You know what motivates you best, so make sure to set up some healthy rewards for yourself as you start to move closer toward your goals.

-7. Focus on Fun
+7. Focus On Fun